Term-Work Petitions

 If the decision includes accommodation, the Course Coordinator/Instructor will select the most appropriate accommodation and communicate it to the student prior to the next major assessment and before the final exam.
 Should a student have concerns about an accommodation, they should discuss the matter with the Course Coordinator/Instructor.

-While instructors are mindful of your requests for specific accommodations, the requests are granted or denied on the appropriateness of standard practice.
+While instructors are mindful of your requests for specific accommodations, the requests are granted or denied based on the appropriateness of standard practice.

 Privacy Concerns